 What if we think that the request is vexatious, manifestly unreasonable or would exceed the cost limit?

 You do not have to delay the deletion of information until the relevant complaints and appeal procedures have been exhausted where:

 - you have relied on either section 12 or section 14 to refuse the request; or

 - if the request is for environmental information and you have relied on regulation 12(4)(b) of the EIR to refuse the request; and

 - it would be an onerous exercise for you to extract and isolate either the information caught by that request, or the records known to contain that information.

-In the above scenarios you can delete material falling within the scope of the request where this is required in the normal course of business or dictated by your disposal schedule.
+In the above scenarios you can delete material falling within the scope of the request where this is required in line with your records management practice.
 You can do this, regardless of whether the decision has been challenged.